KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_1_setup.md

 ## Setup

+{% hint style='danger' %}

+If this is your first time joining us for Coding & Cocktails, you'll want to [install our tools](http://bit.ly/CnCTools) before you go any further.

+{% endhint %}

 1. In your Command Line Interface (aka CLI: That means Git Bash or iTerm2), navigate to your _CodingAndCocktails_ folder by typing:

   {% label %}iTerm2/Git Bash{% endlabel %}